SynTempVision/eBay/SOPs/SOP-001:Intake-Identification-v1.md

 ##### eBay: System of record for listed items
 ---

-🔹 Step 1: Intake → InvenTree (always)
+🔹 Step 1: Intake

-Every item coming into the shop for the first time:
+- While in the Processing Area, items are:
+    - Cleaned (if worth it)
+    - Decided on:
+        - List
+        - Hold
+        - Scrap
+    -
+ ---
+🔹 Step 2: Inventree

-Is recorded in InvenTree
+- Recorded in InvenTree

-Gets:

-SKU
+    - SKU

-Zone
+    - Location

-Status = Not Listed
+    - Status = Not Listed

-1–2 reference photos
+    - 1–2 reference photos

-Gets physically tagged
+    - Gets physically tagged w/ SKU
+ ---
+🔹 Step 3: List → then move
+- Create the eBay listing
+- Confirm SKU + item
+- Move the item physically
+- Update the zone
+---